-Disqus Grapples With Hosting Toxic Comments On Breitbart And Extreme-Right Sites | Fast Company | The Future Of Business
+Disqus Grapples With Hosting Toxic Comments On Breitbart And Extreme-Right Sites

 Though harsher than Breitbart, these sites have something in common with it: They also use Disqus to power their comments sections.
 So does Noose, which dubs itself “The Online Fascist Zine,” features a lynching noose as its logo, and is part of the Iron March fascist social network.
 A recent post on Noose entitled “Violence,” celebrates the accomplishment of Anders Breivik, who shot dead 69 participants of a Workers’ Youth League summer camp in Norway in 2011. “…now nationalists are torching refugee centers, thwarting their construction with organized mass riots–further proving that violence works, and righteously knifing elected officials throughout Europe, with Jo Cox and Henriette Riker being two of many to come,” reads the article.

 The list of inflammatory sites goes on.
-John Ellis, an engineer in Massachusetts, maintains a Google spreadsheet of sites using Disqus that feature what he has judged to be hate speech.
-It currently has 35 entries, from Accuracy in Media to Weasel Zippers.
+John Ellis, an entrepreneur in Massachusetts, maintains a Google spreadsheet of sites using Disqus that feature what he has judged to be hate speech.
+It currently has over 40 entries, from Accuracy in Media to Weasel Zippers.

 I showed Ha many of these sites and posts, like an article in Occidental Dissent about white nationalist Richard Spencer being disinvited from the Conservative Political Action Conference (CPAC).
 The first commenter derided Breitbart London’s editor-in-chief Raheem Kassam as a “Paki Brit” from “Kikebart.”
 (In these circles, Breitbart is considered way too mainstream.)
 A commenter further down said that he would prefer an alt-right leader who wears a leather trench coat and “threatens to shut the insolent jews’ lying mouths.”
 I asked if such comments would be outside the bounds of what Disqus tolerates, and he sent me a follow-up email saying that Occidental Dissent, as well as Noose, are being reviewed by staff.
 “From what I quickly saw it looks like they’re both in violation,” he wrote.
 He sounded shocked when I told him that, in the case of Noose, a genuine fascist site is using his service.